 We know some of our playgrounds don’t have enough shade and we take this into account the best we can.
 Shade sails are the most obvious solution but they are expensive, so mean we can't provide as much play equipment.
 As we need to provide as much equipment as we can, we look at other ways to reduce sun exposure, such as:

 - how we orientate equipment

 We've also designed some playgrounds to allow us to add shade sails if funding becomes available through the Council's Long-term Plan process.

 Ensuring that children of all abilities can access our playgrounds is important to us and is always front of mind.
-Unfortunately we are limited with what we can achieve in some of our parks as access to the actual playground areas, for example steep paths, limits what we can do.
+Unfortunately we're limited with what we can achieve in some of our parks, as access to the actual playground areas, like steep paths, limits what we can do.

-In the parks that have easily accessible playgrounds, we aim to provide at least one play item for children of all abilities.
-For example basket swings or full accessible swings, like those at Kaitawa Reserve, Weka Park and Haruātai Park.
+In the parks that have easily accessible playgrounds, we aim to provide at least one play item for children of all abilities – like basket swings or fully accessible swings, like those at Kaitawa Reserve, Weka Park and Haruātai Park.
 Over the long term, where funding allows, our aim is to increase the number of playgrounds across our district that provide for children of all abilities.

 When consultation closes, we look at all the options, ideas and what's doable.
 We use your feedback to prepare a brief for our playground suppliers – we work very closely with our suppliers to ensure their ideas are hitting the nail on the head and matching your ideas as closely as possible.
 Then we choose two options for the community to vote on.
 The winning option will be the option that gets built.

 We don't have set dates for when the upgrades will happen, or the new playgrounds open, but will keep everyone in the loop using our Council website, Facebook page, signs at the playgrounds and Everything Kāpiti (e-Newsletter).